brendan-duncan/dartray/README.md

 ##Overview

-DartRay is a free, open-source physically based renderer, providing a variety of rendering algorithms, lighting and material models.
+DartRay is a free, open-source physically based renderer, providing a variety of rendering, lighting and material algorithms.

-##Background
 DartRay port of the PBRT renderer (www.pbrt.org).

+##Caveats
 DartRay provides a test-bed for various rendering algorithms.
 The primary (and perhaps only) objectives of DartRay are experimentation, learning, and most important, fun.
 While it is perfectly capable of producing